A Survey on Integrated Sensing and Communication with Intelligent Metasurfaces: Trends, Challenges, and Opportunities: Holographic ISAC

-In this process, $K$ different holographic patterns are produced, each corresponding to a single feed, and can be constructed for each desired direction.
-The analog beamformer is then designed by superpositioning the output holographic patterns in a weighted manner, a technique known as holographic-pattern-division multiple access (HDMA)~\cite{2022_Deng}.
-The beamformer is optimized by choosing the weights of the holographic patterns to minimize the beam pattern mismatch error while setting a threshold on the communication QoS.
+{In the reception phase, the communication users receive the ISAC signals broadcast by the RHS and decode their data streams.
+At the same time, the BS receives the echo signals reflected by the targets via the antenna array and processes them.
+In this process, different holographic patterns are produced, each corresponding to a single feed.
+The analog beamformer is then designed by superposing the output holographic patterns in a weighted manner, a technique known as holographic-pattern-division multiple access (HDMA)~\cite{2022_Deng}.
+The beamformer is them optimized by choosing the weights of the holographic patterns to minimize the beampattern mismatch error while setting a threshold on the communication QoS.}

-In order to tackle the complexity of the optimization problem, the authors proposed an AO framework where they alternate between optimizing the digital and analog beamformers.
+{In order to tackle the complexity of the optimization problem, the authors proposed an AO framework where they alternate between optimizing the digital and analog beamformers.
 The digital beamforming sub-optimization problem is tackled using the ZF approach to mitigate inter-user interference for all communication users.
 To optimize the weights of the analog beamformer, the sub-optimization problem is reformulated as a quadratic program, and solved using the SDR technique.
+This optimization problem was applied and tested with a real-world prototype, this generated promising results as will be discussed in Section~\ref{sec:proto_RHS_DFRC}.}